etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `owner` (Attributes) (see [below for nested schema](#nestedatt--owner))
 - `parsing_error_settings` (Attributes) (see [below for nested schema](#nestedatt--parsing_error_settings))
 - `paused` (Boolean) If the pipeline is paused.
 Defaults to `false`.
 - `pipeline_mode` (String) The pipeline mode refers to how the pipeline fetches data changes from the source and how those changes are applied to the destination table.
-See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMjE3ODA2-introduction">the documentation</a> for more details. must be one of ["UPDATE", "APPEND", "REPLACE", "QUERY"]
+See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMjE3ODA2-introduction">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
 - `refresh_schedule` (Attributes) A pipeline refresh processes all data in your source from the beginning to re-establish consistency with your destination.
 The pipeline refresh schedule defines when Etleap should automatically refresh the pipeline.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--refresh_schedule))
 - `shares` (List of String) A list of users' emails this pipeline is shared with.